-As you go through the permitting process, industry professionals and plan review personnel may throw some terms or acronyms your way.
+As you go through the permitting process or want to know information about what is a building permit including, industry professionals and plan review personnel may throw some terms or acronyms your way.
 You must understand what each means because miscommunications lead to project delays.

 Appointment Plan Check (APC): An APC is a scheduled time to review your plans with a plan checker or building official.
 This in-person (or virtual) review helps reduce confusion about corrections because you can ask questions and request clarifications.

-Assessor’s Parcel Number (APN): APN is a number designated to each plot of land by the county tax assessor’s office for tax purposes.
+Assessor’s Parcel Number (APN): APN is a number that helps to each plot of land by the county tax assessor’s office for tax purposes.
 Every property will have an APN.
-However, more than one address may be associated with one parcel number.
+However, one parcel number may contain more than one address.

 Corrections: Corrections are updates plan check professionals ask you to make to your plans because the planned construction is incorrect or not to code.
 Your design team must address all corrections and get them approved before your permit is issued.